stantski/insights/README.md

 # DBB & DOQL Cookbook

 This repository also contains a collection of recipes that highlight how to utilize the Data Building Blocks (DBBs) and DOQL objects within D42 to answer business questions.
-These recipes will will serve as a starting point to creating your own dashboards within Insights+.
+These recipes will serve as a starting point to creating your own dashboards within Insights+.